nowfloats/ana-bot-core/README.md

 Instructions to install docker can be found here https://docs.docker.com/engine/installation/

+Install docker-compose on your machine

+Instructions to install docker-compose can be found here https://docs.docker.com/compose/install/

 Environment Variables used can be found in .env.example

-These environment variables should be set before running the app.
+These environment variables should be set before running the app

-They can set using the file .env or plain environment variables
+They can set by creaeting the file .env in root directory or plain environment variables

 From the root directory of the project run